briangershon/heirloom/readme.md

 Note that you should use an absolute path for "find" so that it includes an absolute path in the results.

-The filename and path is used for the full name on S3.
+The filename and path are used for the full name on S3.